Phied/Websites/_content/1-blog/2014-06-24-Decided-On-Hanson-Training-Method.md

     <td>Tempo</td>
     <td>Recovery</td>
     <td>Easy</td>
-    <td>Cross-Train</td>
+    <td>10K Race</td>
     <td>Long</td>
   </tr>
   <tr>
   	<td>No Running</td>
-  	<td>No Running <br>@<br>6:30</td>
+  	<td>No Running</td>
   	<td>5 mi<br>@<br> 7:30+</td>
   	<td>5-6 mi<br>@<br>9:00+?</td>
   	<td>6 mi<br>@<br>8:30+</td>
-  	<td>Cycle 1 hour</td>
+  	<td>10K Race</td>
   	<td>10 mi<br>@<br>8:30+</td>
   </tr>
 </tbody>
 </table>
 <p>The table above has my current plan as of now.
 I'm hoping I'm able to do all of it.
 I know a few weeks ago, my speed workout and tempo workouts would have been perfect.
 I'll have to see how I do with effort and HR.
-I figure I may have to decrease these a little bit to deal with the summer heat.</p>
+I figure I may have to decrease these a little bit to deal with the summer heat.
+Depending on how I feel Sunday, depends on if I'll modify the distance of the long run.
+I just realized I had a race this saturday.
+I was off a week on my internal clock.</p>
 <p>I'm actually pretty excited to try out the Hanson Marathon Method.
 I have heard of it, and understand its basic principles, but I feel that as I'm doing this training I need to know more.
 So, I went ahead and bought their book - <a href="http://www.amazon.com/gp/offer-listing/1934030856/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1934030856&linkCode=am2&tag=perdotnet-20&linkId=3HR5KAPWG3XXZURF">Hansons Marathon Method: A Renegade Path to Your Fastest Marathon</a>.
 I am certain to be learning many crucial elements while reading this book - including diet tips.</p>
 <p> Well, wish me luck on this week's training!  </p>